Schorob/skipclick/README.md

-If you their images, please also cite their paper.
+If you use their images, please also cite their paper.
 You can download the images from [here](https://machinelearning.uniud.it/datasets/skitb/).